QuentinRa/blog.quentinra.dev/operating-systems/linux/knowledge/index.md

 This course is a gathering of general knowledge shared between most, if not all, Linux distributions (distros) such as Debian, Ubuntu, Fedora, or Arch Linux...
 Most of them are free, open-source, light, secure, and performant.
 As the source code is public, anyone can improve it, modify it, and know how the underlying system is doing its job, or a list it was supposed to be like that.
 The Operating System (OS) is the one connecting the hardware and the applications running on your computer.

 > **Note**: Linux is actually the name of the Kernel, while GNU/Linux is the operating system.
-To reduce complexity, Linux distributions may be referred to as distros, and GNU/Linux, will be referred as Linux, as Wikipedia do.
+To reduce complexity, Linux distributions may be referred to as distros, and GNU/Linux, will be referred to as Linux, as Wikipedia does.
 Let's keep things simple, and tidy.

 <hr class="sl">